 - develop skills which will enable design problem solving, production

-- produce a portfolio of icon, packaging, poster, book design, with opportunity to include web, app, and information design pieces
+- produce a portfolio of icon, packaging, poster, book design, with the opportunity to include web, app, and information design pieces

 Most small- to medium-sized organizations seek employees who can meet multiple needs.
 This minor will result in a portfolio showing the ability for a graduate to bring additional design experience, skills, and knowledge to the workplace.
-Based on the courses chosen, a graphic design minor may build a portfolio that focuses on branding, web/UX/UI design, publication design, or a range of skills.
+Based on the courses chosen, this minor may build a portfolio that focuses on branding, web/UX/UI design, publication design, or a range of skills.
 However, a minor in graphic design will not prepare most students to enter the competitive field directly.

 For the minor, you'll complete 18 credits.
 Two required classes provide students with experience designing basic projects and in Illustrator and InDesign.
 Four electives are chosen from a list of recommended digital, graphic design, and typography classes, allowing each student to build a portfolio aligned with their personal interests.

 Note: Minors in this concentration may be required to have a laptop.

 - Internships: enhance your studies while gaining professional experience

 - IDEAStudio: collaborate, create, and explore technology including video editing and green screen, 3D scanner, 3D printer, and laser engraver